KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** FF97

-**Description:** This mod improves the resolution of Sion's base textures, as well as adding detail to his wounds and atrophied eye.
+**Description:** This mod improves the resolution of the Sith who is arguably your primary antagonist, Darth Sion.
+It features upscaled base textures, as well as added detail to his wounds and atrophied eye.
 The screenshots don't do it proper justice; this is a well-executed improvement.

 **Category & Tier:** Graphics Improvement / 2 - Recommended